-The Central Bank also published on 1 September 2011 draft guidance for industry which, among other things, indicates the type of due diligence that regulated financial service providers should carry out in relation to persons proposed for or holding pre-approval controlled functions or controlled functions.
+The Central Bank has also published guidance for industry which, among other things, indicates the type of due diligence that regulated financial service providers should carry out in relation to persons proposed for or holding pre-approval controlled functions or controlled functions.

-The new fitness and probity regime is being introduced on a phased basis to allow institutions adequate time to introduce the necessary internal controls and procedures to comply with the CBRA Regulations 2011 and the Fitness and Probity Standards.
-From 1 December 2011, the regime will apply to existing and new staff in senior positions (i.e. pre-approval controlled functions).
-From 1 March 2012, the regime will apply to new appointments to less senior positions (i.e. controlled functions) and from 1 December 2012, the regime will apply to all staff in existing controlled functions.
+The new fitness and probity regime is being introduced on a phased basis to allow institutions adequate time to introduce the necessary internal controls and procedures to comply with the CBRA Regulations 2011 and the Fitness and Probity Standards and will, from 1 December 2012, apply to all persons occupying controlled functions.

-Corporate Governance Code for Credit Institutions and Insurance Undertaking
+Corporate Governance Code for Credit Institutions and Insurance Undertakings

-The Central Bank's Corporate Governance Code for Credit Institutions and Insurance Undertakings applies to existing directors and boards of credit institutions (including the Issuer) with effect from 1 January 2011, subject to a transitional period to 30 June 2011 to allow for changes to systems and structures and to an extended transitional period to 31 December 2011 where changes to the board of directors are necessary.
+The Central Bank's Corporate Governance Code for Credit Institutions and Insurance Undertakings applies to existing directors and boards of credit institutions (including the Issuer).
 The Code includes provisions on the membership of the board of directors, the role and responsibilities of the chairman and other directors and the operation of various board committees.